PM urges MPs to pass Women's Reservation Bill unanimously

 "For many years, there have been several debates and controversies around women's reservation.
 On women's reservation, there have been many efforts earlier also in Parliament.
 In 1996, the first bill related to this was introduced.
 During Atal Bihari Vajpayee's tenure, many times Women's Reservation Bill was brought but numbers could not be mustered for it and the dream was left unfulfilled," Modi said.

-"For that work of giving power to women and for many such nobel works, God has chosen me.
+"For that work of ensuring rights of women and putting their power to use and for many such noble works, God has chosen me.
 Once again our government has taken a step in this direction.
 In the Cabinet yesterday, the Women's Reservation Bill was given approval.
 This date of September 19 is going to be etched in history," the prime minister said.

 At a time when women are moving forward in every sector, providing leadership, it is necessary that they have maximum contribution in policy making, Modi said in his remarks in the Lok Sabha chamber of the new Parliament building.